 “The grant itself is to help humanities engage other parts of society, other parts of the university — which I think Jordan and I both have a really strong interest in, especially at a place like Rowan where STEM is so strong — and I believe the humanities is also really strong, but there aren’t a lot of opportunities to interact with each other,” Crowley said.
 “The specific topic around environmental issues, we both recognize, is so vital, and so it really should be a focus of what we’re doing as a university, as individuals.
 To be able to collaborate between STEM and humanities around this issue is…a no-brainer.”

 Environmental Humanities is available as a Certificate of Undergraduate Study (CUGS) which is open to any student in the university.

-A series of lectures by visiting professors has taken place for the study on campus over the course of the past two years, and new classes were also created to accommodate for the focus on Environmental Humanities.
-These span multiple colleges and departments, including those in English, Philosophy and Religion Studies and Engineering.
+A series of lectures by visiting professors have taken place for the study on campus over the course of the past two years, and new classes were also created to accommodate the focus on Environmental Humanities.
+These span multiple colleges and departments, including those in English, Philosophy and Religion Studies, and Engineering.